AnimeNeko/atarashii-mal-api/COMPATIBILITY.md

 Changes
 -------
 * The Ruby API encodes text with HTML entities.
-This code uses non-encoded UTF-8.
+This code doesn't encode extended characters and instead returns non-encoded UTF-8 text.
 * The API only outputs JSON.
 (XML output will be added at a later time.)
+* The verify_credentials endpoint now returns content in the response body.
+You are free to ignore it and use the HTTP response codes, which are not changed.

 New Features
 ------------